 The average number of bridesmaids in a wedding is 4.

 If you’re struggling with how many bridesmaids you should have, here’s my advice: start SMALL.
 Only ask when you’re 100% positive you want this person to be in your wedding.
 Here’s why.

 I have seen it all: couples asking 15 (yes, FIFTEEN!) bridesmaids (and groomsmen) on both sides versus couples with just two attendants on either side.
 I have also seen the latest trend of just a Maid of Honor and Best Man as the entire bridal party.
 To be honest, the more chaotic and expensive weddings had huge bridal parties, while the laid-back and relaxed groups had smaller bridal parties.
 And that makes sense since a large group consists of more people, additional costs, logistics, gift-giving, etc.

 So, what is the magic number?
 How many bridesmaids should I have?
 The perfect group seems to be around four to six (which I consider a good maximum) bridesmaids and the same number of groomsmen.
 A wedding party of eight people (ten including the couple) to twelve people (fourteen including the couple) is what I like to call a “happy medium” and will make wedding planning easier for you in many aspects.

 A medium-sized wedding party is ideal for the following reasons:

-- Photos take less time, since there are less people to arrange in portraits and candid shots
+• Photos will take less time, since there are fewer people to arrange in portraits and candid shots